Prague Main Train station – Practical guide, facilities & local tips (2026)

 You can either find your way to the bottom of the Wenceslas Square and then walk up and take a left when you get to the top.

 If you are feeling adventurous walk through the side roads.
-Star at the Old Town Square, then first to the Estates Theatre on the Ovocny Trh (Fruit Market Square) and then take any road that will cut through the parallel roads, for example, Havirska – Na Prikope – Nekazanka – Jindriska – Jerulazemska – cross the Havlickovy Sady Park in front of the main train station and you are there!
+Start at the Old Town Square, then first to the Estates Theatre on the Ovocny Trh (Fruit Market Square) and then take any road that will cut through the parallel roads, for example, Havirska – Na Prikope – Nekazanka – Jindriska – Jerulazemska – cross the Vrchlickeho Sady Park in front of the main train station and you are there!

-If you take this route you’ll see some amazing Prague houses from the end of 19 century, Jindriska Tower, Church of st Jindrich and Kunhuta and also the most colourful synagogue in Prague as well as plenty of interesting (and independent) shops and coffee places and my one of my favourite independent cinemas called Edison .
+If you take this route you’ll see some amazing Prague houses from the end of 19 century, Jindriska Tower, Church of st Jindrich and Kunhuta and also the most colourful synagogue in Prague – the Jerusalem Synagogue as well as plenty of interesting (and independent) shops and coffee places and my one of my favourite independent cinemas called Edison .
 I always think that’s a pretty cool way to arrive this way at the main train station!

 Getting from prague main train station to Vaclav Havel airport